TheOdinProject/curriculum/web_development_101/command_line_basics.md

 1. Create a new directory in your home directory with the name `test`
 2. Navigate into the `test` directory
 3. Create a new file called `test.txt` * hint use the `touch` command
-4. Navigate back to out of `test` directory
+4. Navigate back out of the `test` directory
 5. Delete the `test` directory

 ###Exercise 2:
-In this simple exercise you will create a new directory to hold of the projects you complete for the Odin Project.
+In this simple exercise you will create a new directory to store the projects you complete for the Odin Project.

 1. Create a new directory named `the_odin_project` in your home directory.
 2. Navigate into this new directory
 3. create another directory in here named `web_development_101`

-Thats it, your done.
+That's it, your done with command line basics.

 ## Additional Resources